QR6.1.4 Physical Realism

 Quantum waves that aren’t physical predict physical event probabilities.

-How then can a miracle-based theory call itself realistic?
+How can a theory based on miracles call itself realistic?
 Is it realistic that imaginary waves cause physical events?
-Is it realistic that virtual particles cause actual forces?
+Is it realistic that virtual particles cause real forces?
 Is it realistic that particles with no size spin?
 Is it realistic that massless gluons create most of a proton’s mass?
 Is it realistic that the future affects the past in delayed-choice experiments?
 Is it realistic that objects can be detected without physical touching?
-Physical realism has resulted in what some now call fairytale physics (Baggot, 2013), that predicts what can’t be verified but can’t explain what can.
+Physical realism has produced what some now call fairytale physics (Baggot, 2013), that predicts what can’t be verified and can’t explain what can.

-Physical realism doesn’t deliver, but it is accepted because the only alternative is thought to be medieval superstition.
+Physical realism doesn’t deliver but is accepted because the only alternative is thought to be medieval superstition.
 Physics prefers its new fairytale to the old one, but science shouldn’t be about fairytales at all.
-The fault isn’t in the equations, because they work, but in the fantasy that physical realism has spun around them.
+The fault isn’t the equations, because they work, but the fantasy that materialism has spun around them.

 a.
-Physicists think that science requires physical causes, but science verifies theories by the evidence of physical results, not causes, and physical realism is just a theory of science.
+Physicists think that science requires physical causes, but science verifies theories by physical results not causes, and physical realism is just a theory of science.

 b.
 Scientists think that physics requires physical causes, but this isn’t true either as quantum science predicts physical events from non-physical quantum waves.

-The laws of physics work just as well or better if the quantum world is real, so neither physics nor science needs physical realism, as the following story shows:
+The laws of physics work just as well if the quantum world is real, because realism still applies.
+Neither physics nor science needs physical realism, as the following story illustrates:

 A father and son would meet to discuss the meaning of life over a meal.
 Each time they were joined by a third man who ate most of the food, dominated the conversation and left when the bill arrived so he paid nothing.
 One day the son said “Your friend eats a lot and never pays!” to which the father replied “He’s not my friend, I thought he was yours!”.